Wo Long: Fallen Dynasty: Reception

-Wo Long: Fallen Dynasty received "generally positive" reviews, according to review aggregator Metacritic.
+Wo Long: Fallen Dynasty received "generally positive" reviews, according to review aggregator website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with each critic awarding the game a 9 out of 10.

 Polygon enjoyed the morale system, writing that it was "an inventive spin on the Soulslike formula, as it indicates how challenging a particular match will likely be from afar — without you having to die multiple, needless deaths by plunging headfirst into random encounters".
 Rock Paper Shotgun liked how it made Nioh's overwhelmed complexity manageable, "Wo Long untangles a lot of Nioh's woes, streamlining things to make the act of ticking off missions not only a joy, but a joy that doesn't threaten entire brain collapse".
 Eurogamer praised the setting, but criticized the overgenerous loot system, seeing it as a "leftover" from Nioh.
 The PC port was criticized for its poor performance and broken mouse controls.